 Current Work

-Since the completion of the PFS, a team of independent engineers including SRK and MMTS has been appointed to initiate a full FS, which is expected to be completed during 2018.
+Since the completion of the 2017 PFS, a team of independent engineers including SRK and MMTS has been appointed to initiate a full FS, under the oversight of the Company.
+The work is expected to be completed during 2018.